phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/personal-development/experience-strict-fasting-8days/experience-strict-fasting-8days.md

     - this again showed that activity wasn't impossible, but rather the **body just "strongly discouraged" activity to conserve energy**
 - Even after eating normally again, especially during training (gymnastics) I noticed energy wasn't back to the levels before
 - Energy preservation was also noticeable through indoor **temperature feeling 2-5°C lower** and warmer clothes didn't help so much as cranking the heating up
+- Might be due to needing to establish a proper sleep routine again or due to being very careful about gaining any unwanted fat back, but my energy levels only really recovered fully after about 1 month (also with 1 week vacation during that time)

 ### Power/strength output